 Today, the assessment and control of environmental and climate change at the regional and global levels is of particular importance for monitoring the current situation and for predicting future changes.
 Albedo (or solar reflectivity) plays an important role in the thermal behavior of pavements and other ground surfaces and their resultant impacts on humans and the environment (Li, 2016).
 Therefore, the study of its temporal and spatial behavior can be a tool for understanding environmental changes.
 Albedo, as one of the important components in the Earth's Radiation balance, is the ratio of reflected flux density to incident flux density, referenced to some surface.
 Albedos commonly tend to be broadband ratios, usually referring either to the entire spectrum of solar radiation or just to the visible portion.
 More precise work requires the use of spectral albedos, referenced to specific wavelengths.
 Visible albedos of natural surfaces range from low values of ∼0.04 for calm, deep water and overhead sun, to > 0.8 for fresh snow or thick clouds.
 Many surfaces show an increase in albedo with increasing solar zenith angle (American Meteorological Society, 2019).
 Remote sensing is one of the most suitable tools for measuring albedo.
-So many researchers have used it and also evaluated its algorithm (Jackson et al., 1987; Schaaf et al., 2002; Wang et al., 2018).
+Many researchers have used the parameter and also evaluated its algorithm (Jackson et al., 1987; Schaaf et al., 2002; Wang et al., 2018).

 Data and methods

-Results and Discussion
+Results and discussion

-A long-term albedo map was developed for the time period (2000-2018) based on remote sensing data...
+A long-term albedo map was developed for the time period (2000-2018) based on remote sensing data.
 After preparing the aforementioned map based on the thresholds obtained from the quartile method, Iran was divided into four distinct areas in terms of albedo.
-The first area covers about 2% of the total area of the country where is most commonly found in the south-east of the country, the Caspian coast and the water areas within the land, such as Lake Urmia.
+The first area covers about 2% of the total area of the country where it is most commonly found in the south-east of the country, the Caspian coast and the water areas within the land, such as Lake Urmia.
 The second zone covers the range of 22-19 percent and is seen in different parts of the country.
 The third zone is in the range of 26-22% and is further dispersed in the center of the country.
 The fourth region has a range of 62-26%, which shows the highest albedo.
 In this area, snow-covered mountains such as the Alborz and Zagros heights and the zones that have been stained with white evaporation deposits over time are seen.
 Larger parts of this area, due to permanent snow or evaporation deposits, have albedo more than the average planet Earth (24%).
-There is a good relationship between albedo and height, although this is a completely nonlinear relationship. ..
-As up to 1200 m altitude, with increasing altitude, albedo decreased and at an altitude of 1400 to 1200 m varied from 12 to 36% due to different land use.
-From a height of 1,400 meters, the strong link between Albedo and the altitude of the sea level in Iran is seen.
+There is a good relationship between albedo and height, although this is a completely nonlinear relationship.
+Up to 1200 m altitude, with increasing altitude, albedo decreased and at an altitude from 1400 to 1200 m it is varied from 12 to 36% due to different land use.
+From a height of 1,400 meters, the strong link is seen between Albedo and the altitude of the sea level in Iran.
 As Albedo increased with altitude due to lower temperature and also snowfall, it reaches nearly 60% at Altitude 4000 meters.
 In general, it can be said that this relative relationship between Albedo and altitude of sea level in Iran is due to the complexity of topography and land use.
-As a result, the relationship is straight above altitudes of 1,400 meters, and with increasing altitude, the albedo is elevated, and at altitudes less than 1000 meters indirectly, and with increasing altitude, there is a decrease in albedo.
+As a result, the relationship is straight above altitudes of 1,400 meters, and with increasing altitude, the albedo is elevated, and there is a decrease in albedo at altitudes less than 1000 meters indirectly with increasing altitude.